-16-17.40-B. Street Signs
+16-15.40-B. Street Signs

-- The city's standard steel post with horizontal reflectorized street nameplates with 4-inch letters must be furnished and set by the city at all subdivision street intersections. - Street name signs must have 4 inch black letters on reflectorized silver background with black border.
-Nameplates must be mounted parallel or nearly parallel to the street.
-The names must be marked and visible from both sides.
-Sign-posts must be 10 foot poles with at least 3 feet well-embedded in the ground. - 2.
-The applicant must pay to the city for each street name sign a fee in the amount established by the community development director and approved by the city council. - 3.
-To ensure that all street markers are paid for by the applicant and installed at the proper time, the required street markers will be paid for by the applicant at the time of recording. - 3.4.
-Street name signs must be installed before a final plat is approved. - 4.
-For subdivisions recorded under a performance bond, the street marker will not be installed until the paving has been completed. - For subdivisions recorded under a maintenance bond, the public works department will be furnished a plat and a memo requesting that street markers be installed at the time of recording.
+1. The city's standard steel post with horizontal reflectorized street nameplates with 4-inch letters must be furnished and set by the city at all subdivision street intersections.

+- 2. The applicant must pay to the city for each street name sign a fee in the amount established by the community development director and approved by the city council. - 3.
+To ensure that all street markers are paid for by the applicant and installed at the proper time, the required street markers will be paid for by the applicant at the time of recording. - 4.
+Street name signs must be installed before a final plat is approved.

-16-17.40-C. Road Hazards
+16-15.40-C. Road Hazards